inform-us/requirements_specifications/rules/pain.md

 ## Chart 2a GREEN [Measurement Interval Chart] - none to mild pain
 1. Look at GREEN category measurement intervals in that week
 2. Numerator = count of time intervals that are ≤ 4:00 hours for the GREEN category
+3. SPC denominator adjustment required for excessively long measurememnt intervals (those that are 2x accepted measurement interval from clincal guideance)
-3. Denominator (adjusted) = count all measurement intervals in the GREEN category in that week that are >8:00 hours and ADD +1 to denominator for each four hour period greater than the permitted 4:00 hours
+4. Denominator (adjusted) = count all measurement intervals in the GREEN category in that week that are >8:00 hours and ADD +1 to denominator for each four hour period greater than the permitted 4:00 hours
+5. For example: (i) an 8:01hr measurement interval will count as 2 in the adjusted denominator - once for the measurement and once for being an additional 4:00hr over the permitted four hours for this category; (ii) 12:01hr measurement interval will count as 3 in the adjusted denominator; (iii) 16:01hr measurement interval will count as 4 in the adjusted denominator etc...
-4. Generate percentage of measurement intervals for that week that are 4:00 hours or less: numerator / denominator (adjusted)
+6. Generate percentage of measurement intervals for that week that are 4:00 hours or less: numerator / denominator (adjusted)
-5. Plot on weekly chart
+7. Plot on weekly chart

 ## Chart 2b AMBER/RED [Measurement Interval chart] - moderate severe pain
 1. Look at AMBER/RED category measurement intervals in that week
 2. Numerator = count of time intervals that are ≤ 1:00 hour for the AMBER/RED category
+3. SPC denominator adjustment required for excessively long measurememnt intervals (those that are 2x accepted measurement interval from clincal guideance)
-3. Denominator (adjusted) = count all measurement intervals in the AMBER/RED category in that week that are >1:00 hours and ADD +1 to denominator for each one hour period greater than the permitted 1:00 hours
+4. Denominator (adjusted) = count all measurement intervals in the AMBER/RED category in that week that are >1:00 hours and ADD +1 to denominator for each one hour period greater than the permitted 1:00 hours
+5. For example: (i) an 2:01hr measurement interval will count as 2 in the adjusted denominator - once for the measurement and once for being an additional 1:00hr over the permitted four hours for this category; (ii) 3:01hr measurement interval will count as 3 in the adjusted denominator; (iii) 4:01hr measurement interval will count as 4 in the adjusted denominator etc...
-4. Generate percentage of measurement intervals for that week that are 1:00 hour or less: numerator / denominator (adjusted)
+6. Generate percentage of measurement intervals for that week that are 1:00 hour or less: numerator / denominator (adjusted)
-5. Plot on weekly chart
+7. Plot on weekly chart